tyedem/Machine-Learning-Trader/README.md

 **Matthews Correlation Coefficient**

-As can be seen from the matthews correlation coefficients below, the model performance for most stocks was average random since the coefficient was 0.
+As can be seen from the Matthews correlation coefficients below, the model performance for most stocks was average random since the coefficient was 0.
 The CIX.TO stock is a little below zero making it a slightly inverse prediction.

 ![matthews_corr_coef](Metrics/matthews_corr_coef.png)